-Antioxidants are compounds that are found in one’s body as well as in many fruits and vegetables.
-Their chief functions include protecting our body’s cells from free radical damage.
-This, in turn, prevents premature aging and various chronic diseases.
-In fact, if the levels of free radicals in one’s body go unchecked, these unstable molecules can accumulate, thereby inducing a state known as oxidative stress.
-It can potentially wreak havoc on one’s DNA and other structures of cells, thereby increasing the risk of chronic diseases such as cancer, Type 2 diabetes, and severe heart disease may increase.
+Antioxidants are compounds found in several brightly coloured fruits and vegetables.
+The primary function of antioxidants is to protect our body’s cells from free radical damage.
+It, in turn, prevents premature ageing and various chronic diseases.
+However, if the levels of free radicals in your body goes unchecked, these unstable molecules can accumulate.
+It can result in a state known as oxidative stress, which can potentially wreak havoc on your DNA and other cell structures.
+As a result, the risk of chronic diseases such as cancer, Type 2 diabetes, and severe heart disease may increase.

 Antioxidants are present in certain vitamins and minerals so consuming these on a regular basis can prove to be highly fruitful.
 Vitamins A, E, K, and C, copper, zinc, iodine, and manganese are rich sources of antioxidants.
 Certain proteins like glutathione and alpha lipoic acid also contain them.